SenseNet/sensenet/CONTRIBUTING.md

 - many [smaller repositories](https://github.com/SenseNet) for optional components that can be installed on top of the main prodoct
 - an [awesome list](https://github.com/SenseNet/awesome-sensenet) of sensenet-related tools and plugins

-These components have their own version number and they are developed and released independently from the main product.
+These components have their own version number and they are developed and released independently of the main product.
 Some of them (e.g. [Tools](https://github.com/SenseNet/sn-tools) or [Task Management](https://github.com/SenseNet/sn-taskmanagement)) can be used in any project, others (e.g. [sensenet Client for .Net](https://github.com/SenseNet/sn-client-dotnet)) are more closely tied to the core product.

 ## Reporting a bug
 When creating a bug report, please: